aseprite/aseprite/src/allegro/README.md

 * Added resize support for Windows, X11, and Mac OS X ports.
 * Removed code and functions that are not used (Allegro GUI, audio, MIDI, joystick, etc.).
+* The HWND class has CS_DBLCLKS enabled (so UI code can detect double-clicks from Windows messages).